-	The Blakeley Hall housing fee for the 2011-2012 academic year is $4,750, which will be charged to your Tufts Bursar's bill in two segments - one in July and one in November.
-Utilities (water, heat, and electricity), local phone service, basic cable television connection, and a high-speed University network connection are included in the housing fee.
-Upon check-in, residents must pay a refundable $100 key and security deposit as well as a $20 kitchen deposit.
-(See the Blakeley Hall Housing Contract Policies.)
+The Blakeley Hall housing fee for the 2013-2014 academic year is $5,600 and will be charged to residents' bills in two segments - one in July and one in November.
+Utilities (water, heat, and electricity), local phone service, basic cable television connection, and high-speed wireless Internet access are included in the housing fee.
+Upon check-in, residents must pay a refundable $100 key and security deposit.

 How to apply for housing at Blakeley Hall:

 Please see the Blakeley Hall website for all application forms.